 An exclusion clause is a contractual term which sets out exclusions upon liability.
 It is sometimes referred to as an exemption clause.
 A limitation of liability clause is a contractual term which sets out limitations upon liability.
 Both of these types of clauses are subject to statutory and common law controls.
 For more on those general controls, see Practice Note: Exclusion and limitation of liability and for an example limitation of liability clause, see Precedent: Limitation of liability clause.

-The terms used in a limitation of liability or exclusion clause will dictate the clause’s application to certain scenarios and may protect a party from liability for certain forms of damage, even where such damage is a result of the party’s breach.
-Therefore, even if a party admits that it has committed a breach of contract, it may be able to argue that it is not liable
+The terms used in an exclusion or limitation of liability clause will dictate the clause’s application to certain scenarios and may protect a party from liability for certain forms of damage, even where such damage is a result of the party’s breach.
+Therefore, even if a party admits that it has committed a breach of contract,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.